 Beyond Simple Ablation

-Belrose et al. (2023) introduced LEACE (LEAst-squares Concept Erasure): a closed-form method that achieves exactly this guarantee [1]LEACE: Perfect Linear Concept Erasure in Closed Form
+Belrose et al. (2023) introduced LEACE (LEAst-squares Concept Erasure), a closed-form method for constructing such a linear guard, in LEACE: Perfect Linear Concept Erasure in Closed Form [1]LEACE: Perfect Linear Concept Erasure in Closed Form

 Belrose, N., Schneider-Joseph, D., Ravfogel, S., et al.